eradszewski/flux-video-stream-service/README.md

 - create a video folder inside of the Project
 - in your terminal `cd path/to/directory`
 - run `./mvnw spring-boot:run`
+- to build a Docker image `clean package docker:build`
+- or run `docker build -t dev/streaming:latest .` in the part target/docker

 After the application finishes loading navigate to `http://localhost:8081/video/{name of video in videos directory}`